Use junk mail to create unique typography recycled art. All you need is a few basic supplies and Mod Podge – and some creativity!

 Gather These Supplies

-- Substrate of your choice: cradle board, canvas board, illustration board, plywood or wood ( I used a 5″ x 5″ x 3/4 piece of plywood that I primed and then painted it with FolkArt Wicker White paint
+- Substrate of your choice: cradle board, canvas board, illustration board, plywood or wood ( I used a 5″ x 5″ x 3/4 piece of plywood that I primed and painted with FolkArt Wicker White paint)

 - Cutting tools